-Tulipa linifolia , native to Uzbekistan and Afghanistan is a terrific rock garden size tulip species, with gorgeous brilliant red flowers that open wide to catch the sun.
+Tulipa linifolia Regel, native Iran, Afghanistan, and the Pamir Alai of central Asia is a winner of the RHS award of garden merit.
+It is now considered to include Tulipa batalinii Regel.
+It is a variable species with red or yellow flowers and narrow leaves.
+The first photo is from Mark McDonough who wrote: It "is a terrific rock garden size tulip species, with gorgeous brilliant red flowers that open wide to catch the sun.
 The red color didn't photograph accurately and appears to have a magenta tone.
-T. clusiana var. chrysantha can be seen in the right side of the photo in the first photo by Mark McDonough.
+T. clusiana var. chrysantha can be seen in the right side of the photo."
 The second picture by Max Withers gives a better idea of the color of this species.
 His plant was purchased from the UC Botanic Garden.
-Photos 3-5 from Mary Sue Ittner shows a pot blooming in 2008 and bulbs on a 1 cm grid.
+Photos 3-5 from Mary Sue Ittner show a pot of flowers in 2008 and bulbs on a 1 cm grid.

 Tulipa orphanidea 'Flava' is described as having flowers that are greenish yellow on the outside, tinged with red along the edges and towards the tip of the tepals.
 Inside the flower is lemon yellow with a small bronze-colored blotch.